Do Blue and Green Work Together? 8 Modern Ways Designers Are Using This Controversial Color Pairing

 Tasha Bradley, color expert at paint brand Lick agrees, 'there's that saying blue and green should never be seen, ignore it.
 Blue and green is one of the most dreamy color combinations.
 When you are looking for color combinations that work, always look to nature – nature brings out the best color combinations.
 All those combinations you wouldn't normally put together but look wicked, like pink and red or pink and orange, or blue and green can be found in nature.'

-When it comes to colors that go with green, blue is a near relation, that helps you build out an easy color palette.
+When it comes to good pairings for green, blue is a near relation, that helps you build out an easy color palette.
 'There's a theory behind why these similar color groups work together so well – they are called analogous color schemes.
 Any colors that sit closely together on the color wheel will work beautifully together.'

 'Yes, greens and blues can complement each other and create harmonious color schemes as they are analogous colors or sisters' color families,' adds Erika Woelfel, Behr’s VP of Color and Creative Services.
 'They are popular color families as they relate to the natural world and enhance our overall sense of well-being.
 Greens and blues help establish a natural vibe in a home and bring in that connection with the outdoors.
 These accents add a note of sophistication and sense of stability.'